kevgo/cucumber-sort/README.md

 **cucumber-sort** enforces a consistent step order in the `.feature` files of your [Cucumber](https://cucumber.io) test suite.
-As an example, let's say you have a database of executable cooking recipes, written in Cucumber.
+As an example, let's say you have a database of executable cooking recipes for your robotic kitchen, implemented in Cucumber.
 Here is file **apple_pie.feature** from it:

 ```cucumber
 Given a bowl